Thursday, April 18, 2024

 One stock (14%) is showing as cheap by historical median dividend yield.
 It is Exco Technologies Ltd. (TSX-XTC, OTC-EXCOF).
 There is no change from last month.

 I follow 17 Services stocks.
-Two of these stocks (12%) is showing as cheap by the historically high dividend yield.
-They are McCoy Global Inc (TSX-MCB, OTC-MCCRF), and Titanium Transportation Group Inc (TSX-TTR, OTC-TTTGF).
-There is no change from last month.
+No stock (0%) is showing as cheap by the historically high dividend yield.
+McCoy Global Inc (TSX-MCB, OTC-MCCRF), and Titanium Transportation Group Inc (TSX-TTR, OTC-TTTGF) have been removed from this list.

 Nine stock (50%) are showing as cheap by historical median dividend yield.
 They are Algoma Central Corporation (TSX-ALC, OTC-AGMJF), Canadian National Railway (TSX-CNR, NYSE-CNI), GFL Environmental Inc (TSX-GFL, NYSE-GFL), McCoy Global Inc (TSX-MCB, OTC-MCCRF), Pason Systems Inc (TSX-PSI, OTC-PSYTF), Pulse Seismic Inc. (TSX-PSD, OTC-PLSDF), Titanium Transportation Group Inc (TSX-TTR, OTC-TTTGF), Transcontinental Inc (TSX-TCL.A, OTC-TCLAF), and Trican Well Service Ltd (TSX-TCW, OTC-TOLWF).
 There is no change from last month.

 Two stock (20%) is showing as cheap by historical median dividend yield.
 They are Barrick Gold Corp (TSX-ABX, NYSE-ABX) and Stella-Jones (TSX-SJ, OTC-STLJF).
-Stella-Jones (TSX-SJ, OTC-STLJF) has been added to this list.
+There is no change from last month.

 I follow 10 Real Estate stocks.
 No stocks (0%) are showing as cheap by historically high dividend yield.
 There is no change from last month.